NkemJefersonAchia/alu-higher_level_programming/python-hello_world/README.md

-# this folder contains all the scripts used in the tasks done
+This is repository contains all intranet assignmnets for Introduction to Python Programming